hrittich/allium/doc/download.md

 @page download Download

-There are two options for obtaining the source code of Allium; you can clone the Git repository, or you can download the code as a zip file.
+There are two options for obtaining the source code of Allium: you can clone the Git repository, or you can download the code as a zip file.

 ## Git